wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 ## Working with sensitive data using MI Secure Vault

-[MI Secure Vault](https://mi.docs.wso2.com/en/latest/install-and-setup/setup/security/encrypting-plain-text/) is a feature that allows users to securely store sensitive data, such as passwords and tokens, and enables MI integrations to access that data in secure manner.
+[MI Secure Vault](https://mi.docs.wso2.com/en/latest/install-and-setup/setup/security/encrypting-plain-text/) is a feature that allows users to securely access sensitive data, such as passwords and tokens in MI integrations.
 When you add secrets within Choreo, they are made available to the Secure Vault for your integration to consume.

 To add a secret to your MI component, follow these steps:

 1. Select the MI component from the Choreo Console.
 2. From the left navigation, click **Deploy**.
-3. Click on the **Configure and Deploy**.
+3. Click on **Configure and Deploy**.
-4. In **Configuration** step, click **+ Add** on the **Environment Configurations**
+4. In the **Configuration** step, click **+ Add** in the **Environment Configurations** section.
 5. Specify the following values as configurations:

     | **Field**       | **Value**                                 |